Some thoughts on the conceptual immune system of the “Synthesis”

 As noted in Bad Takes #3, there is a long tradition of dismissing internalist theories on the false grounds that such theories are appeals to teleology or mystical inner urges.
 If an alternative theory can be dismissed in this manner a priori, as an absurdity, then no further effort is required: no complex theoretical modeling is required, no time-consuming experiments, and no difficult analyses of empirical data.
 Instead, one simply considers a caricature of the alternative theory, dismisses it as absurd, and — without suffering a moment of cognitive dissonance — one goes back to assuming that selection is the ultimate source of meaning and explanation in biology.

-Indeed, 20th-century neo-Darwinism developed its own conceptual immune system, based on a series of facile arguments, each representing some type of excluded-middle or false-dilemma fallacy.
+Indeed, a key part of the conceptual immune system of the neo-Darwinian thought-collective is a series of facile arguments, each representing some type of excluded-middle or false-dilemma fallacy.

 |To reject this||Argue against this version||Ignoring this version|